-The leather trim has a clear, protective coating over the leather.
+Your leather seating surfaces have a clear, protective coating over the leather.

 - To clean, use a soft cloth with Motorcraft Deluxe Leather and Vinyl Cleaner (ZC-11-A).
 Dry the area with a soft cloth. - To help maintain its resiliency and color, use the Motorcraft Deluxe Leather Care Kit (ZC-11-D), available from your authorized dealer. - Do not use household cleaning products, alcohol solutions, solvents or cleaners intended for rubber, vinyl and plastics, or oil/petroleum-based leather conditioners.
 These products may cause premature wearing of the clear, protective coating.